 With Steam, online PC gaming has become easier as it enables easy chatting between friends and groups.
 So, you can take the conversation to the next level with videos, tweets, gifs, and more with the Steam app.
 Therefore, you will always know who is playing, so you will not miss any opportunities.
 However, in a recent update, users get Steam’s new library.

 Moreover, exploring, sorting, hiding, and featuring games are quick and easy.
 So, now organize your library on the fly by dragging and dropping games into collections.
-But, the new update also comes with a few glitches.
+But the new update also comes with a few glitches.
 That’s right!
-Steam users have been reporting that they receive a black screen whenever they try to access the Steam Library.
+Steam users have reported receiving a black screen whenever they try to access the Steam Library.

 - How to Fix Steam Library Black Screen Issue